 The practicum is an internship during which the student will have the opportunity to learn more about the roles and responsibilities of public health professionals within a host institution.
 Often, the host institution will assign a number of different activities and missions to the student who will be expected to complete specific tasks and problem-solve.
-Depending on the type of work being carried out at the institution that is hosting the student and its focus, the practicum may be more oriented towards either the professional sphere (economics, policy analysis, program evaluation, management or communication) or the scientific sphere, which may require the student to engage in field study, laboratory work and statistical analysis.
+Depending on the type of work being carried out at the institution that is hosting the student and its focus, the practicum may be more oriented towards either the professional or the scientific sphere, which may require the student to engage in field study, laboratory work and statistical analysis.
 While the practicum is an opportunity for the student to put into practice the knowledge and skills acquired during the program, they should also draw on their own personal resources: initiative, creativity, networking, teamwork, communication skills, etc.